ZoltePudeleczko/Kodi-GeForceNOW/README.md

 Kodi addon for launching NVIDIA GeForce NOW app

+Supports the latest Kodi v20.1 (and probably even newer ones)

 ## Keep in mind
 - You have to have official NVIDIA GeForce NOW app installed - you can get it [here](https://www.nvidia.com/en-us/geforce-now/download/)
 - Currently only supports Windows